emax-77/OpenMeteo-to-MySQL/README.md

-# Simple Python script that collects Open Meteo data and stores it in a MySQL database
+# Python script that collects Open Meteo data and stores it in a MySQL database

 ## weather for my GPS coordinates, you can change the coordinates in the script ##